The historic giant cup on Wrightsboro Road is getting a makeover

 And now that renovations are on the horizon, one of the contributors is excited to take part in something that’s needed to be done for a long time.

 “I pass by this thing almost every single day, and I’m like ‘Wow, yeah it’s blank’.
-It’s been white for as long as I can remember,” said Addison Niday.
+It’s been white for as long as I can remember,” said Addison Nidday.

 Nidday is a local mural artist who is in charge of creating a mural that will go on the outside of the cup.